 To be accepted into the WSHI program, students must be nominated by science coordinators or guidance counselors at high schools in Western Pennsylvania and the surrounding communities.
-These coordinators / counselors receive WSHI information each September and nominate high school juniors with a high scholastic standing in both science and the humanities (minimum B average).
+These coordinators / counselors receive WSHI information each August and nominate high school juniors with a high scholastic standing in both science and the humanities (minimum B average).
 Most importantly, students must have a sincere interest in science.
-Starting in 2012-2013, each school is limited to a maximum of 20 students.

 Home-schooled students who are at the junior level are also encouraged to apply and should contact WSHI directly at email@example.com.